Linda Blincko – Depot Artspace Creative Director

 Since then I have loved working with a range of people from the tertiary education sector, numerous industries and as a private consultant.
 With a passion for supporting people through change and into work that is meaningful to them, I am now excited to have joined the amazing, welcoming whanau at The Depot to support our creatives towards gainful employment while at the same time pursuing their creative goals.

-I have been with the Depot for a couple of months now, I’m not really sure of my job title as it seems to be evolving day by day!
+I’m not really sure of my job title as it seems to be evolving day by day!
 I do the accounts and am also the coordinator for the ArtsLab programme which I love as it is a lot more interesting than numbers!

 Auckland is my home, I was born here, grew up in East Auckland but have lived in Devonport for most of my life now with a few years in Fiji.